mulesoft-assets/template-db2sfdc-account-migration/README.md

 This Template should serve as a foundation for the process of migrating accounts from Database to Salesforce instance, being able to specify filtering criteria and desired behavior when an account already exists in the destination instance.

 As implemented, this Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in  Input, Process and On Complete stages.
+The batch job is divided in *Process* and *On Complete* stages.
-During the Input stage the Template will query from the Database all the existing Accounts that match the filter criteria.
+Migration process starts from fetching all the existing Accounts that match the filter criteria from Database.
 Each database Account will be filtered depending if it has an existing matching Account in the Salesforce.
-The last step of the Process stage will group the accounts and upsert them in Salesforce instance based on the Name.
+The last step of the *Process* stage will group the accounts and upsert them in Salesforce instance based on the Name.
-Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.
+Finally during the *On Complete* stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source (Database) and destination (Salesforce) systems, that must be made in order for all to run smoothly.
-**Failling to do so could lead to unexpected behavior of the template.**
+**Failing to do so could lead to unexpected behavior of the template.**

 This particular Anypoint Template illustrates the migration use case between Database and a Salesforce, thus it requires a Database instance to work.